This post may contain affiliate links, which help keep this content free. (Full disclosure)

 How To Make Baked Balsamic Chicken

-This section shows how to roast chicken with balsamic vinegar, with step-by-step photos and details about the technique.
-For full instructions, see the recipe card below.
+This section shows how to roast chicken with balsamic vinegar, with step-by-step photos and details about the technique, to help you visualize it.
+For full instructions, including amounts and temperatures, see the recipe card below.

 - Prep.
 Pat chicken dry with paper towel.

 - Season.
 In a small bowl, mix together thyme, shallots, salt, and pepper.
 Rub mixture under the skin of the chicken.